lagdo/polr-admin/README.md

 Our goal is to provide a dashboard with advanced features for managing multiple Polr instances.

-This branch is packaged as a Laravel extension.
+This branch is packaged as a Laravel or Lumen extension.
+Firstly, it makes the package simpler since there is no need to deal with user management features.
+Then, it lets the end user choose how to integrate: in an existing application, including Polr itself, or in a third-party Laravel admin panel.

 Features
 --------

-The features are mostly the same as in the Polr Admin section, but with few differences.
+The features are mostly the same as Polr, but with few differences.

+- This package is a Laravel/Lumen extension, and not a standalone application.
 - The dashboard is based on Laravel instead of Lumen.
 - AngularJS is dropped in favor of Jaxon [https://www.jaxon-php.org](https://www.jaxon-php.org).
-- A `Confirm Password` field is added to the `Change Password` form.
 - The `Settings` tab allows to choose a Polr instance from a dropdown list.
 - The dashboard can display stats for all links.
-- The URL shortening and link stats features are fully implemented with Ajax, using Jaxon.
+- All features are fully implemented with Ajax, using Jaxon.
-- The link redirection feature is not included.
+- The user creation and deletion, link redirection and password change features are not included.

 Installation
 ------------

-Add the Github repository and package in the `composer.json` file.
+Add the Github repository and package in the `composer.json` file, and run `composer update`.

 ```json
 {